 Description The study of internal medicine forms the basis of clinical practice in traditional Chinese medicine.
-This unit begins to bridge the gap between theory and practice.
+This subject begins to bridge the gap between theory and practice.
 It enables the health professional to analyse, diagnose and treat common internal diseases with both acupuncture and herbal medicine and using a TCM approach.
-The focus of this unit is on the analysis of major presenting symptoms.
+The focus of this subject is on the analysis of major presenting symptoms.

 School Health Sciences

 Incompatible Subjects LGYA 7246 - Chinese Internal Medicine

 Traditional Chinese Medicine 3, Acupuncture Techniques, Chinese Medicinal Formulas.